 Notable & Unique: People

-the Palmetto Bay Village Center neighborhood is wealthier than 98.2%
+Palmetto Bay Village Center neighborhood.
+Real estate here is exceedingly

 As one would expect in a considerably wealthy neighborhood such as this,